GUIANAN WEEPER CAPUCHIN

 Females reach sexual maturity at about 4 to 6 months, which is slightly earlier than males who reach sexual maturity between the ages of 7 to 9 months.
 Breeding typically takes place during the time of year when resources are most plentiful, which is between October and February.
 The average gestation period is about 160 days, and usually only one infant is birthed per pregnancy.

 Infants are nursed an average of 2 to 4 months before they are weaned.
 During this time, the infant will be cared for almost exclusively by the mother.
 Males are not involved with infant care, but females within the troop alloparent—which is when an infant is cared for by someone other than the parents.
 Siblings are more likely to alloparent than troop members who are not related.
 Additionally, juveniles and young adult females are more prone to allomaternal behavior than older females, a trait that is common in other primate groups and suggests that younger females gain valuable experience by helping raise infants.
+Allomothering is when females in a troop share responsibility for caring for the young.
+Individuals other than the biological mother of an offspring perform the functions of a mother (by caring for an infant temporarily).
 A behavior that is common to Guianan weeper capuchins but rather rare in other primate groups is allonursing, which is when a mother nurses an infant that is not her own.
 Interestingly, this practice is not connected to relatedness, but rather to reciprocity, meaning that performing the favor of nursing another’s infant is eventually reciprocated.

 Incidents of infanticide (the deliberate killing of infants) have been observed.
 Males immigtating to new troops will sometimes engage in infanticide because a female without an infant may be more likely to mate, ensuring his genes infiltrate the troop.